 Because of the risk of a tension pneumothorax, a chest tube should be considered for all patients with a penetrating chest injury if positive pressure ventilation will be used or if they have delayed access to definitive care.”3

-The chest tube placement is a minimally invasive surgical lifesaving procedure that can be performed by a doctor at a healthcare facility emergency or operating room or by a critical care paramedic at an accident site.
+The chest tube placement is a minimally invasive surgical lifesaving procedure that a doctor performs at a healthcare facility emergency or operating room.
+A critical care paramedic can also do this procedure at an accident site.

-When gas or air penetrate the pleural space and lung collapses due to a trauma, a car accident, a chest stroke during a sport, lung disease or a surgical complication, also during air pressure changing experiences like scuba diving or climbing, when blebs or small sacks of air are formed in the lungs tissue causing ruptures letting air enter the pleural cavity causing the collapse.
+It occurs when gas or air penetrate the pleural space and the lung collapses due to a trauma, a car accident, a chest stroke during a sport, lung disease or a surgical complication.
+Also, during air pressure changing experiences like scuba diving or climbing, when blebs or small sacks of air form in the lungs tissue causing ruptures letting air enter the pleural cavity, causing the collapse.

-When blood penetrates the pleural space compromising lungs function due to a stab wound, gunshot, significant impact, a sharp object trauma or chest surgery complication.
+It is the accumulation of blood that has penetrated the pleural space compromising lung function due to a stab wound, gunshot, significant impact, a sharp object trauma or chest surgery complication.

 Pleural Effusion or Empyema

-When there is fluid or pus accumulation in the pleural space due to pulmonary infection, pneumonia, bronchitis, viral infection (HIV), chronic obstructive pulmonary disease (COPD), asthma, pulmonary embolism, or lung cancer.
+When fluid or pus accumulates in the pleural space due to pulmonary infection, pneumonia, bronchitis, viral infection (HIV), chronic obstructive pulmonary disease (COPD), asthma, pulmonary embolism, or lung cancer.

 Valve artificial ventilation failure

-When air keeps on pumping inside the pleural space (between the lungs and the chest wall) but it doesn’t come out, due to a valve failure.
+When air pumps inside the pleural space (between the lungs and the chest wall) but it does not come out, due to a valve failure.
 Continually inflating putting more pressure and expanding the area.

-This Pneumothorax pressure needs to be relieved quickly before if pushes the trachea and heart and collapses the other lung, to help prevent a fatal situation.
+This Pneumothorax pressure requires quick relief to help prevent a fatal situation where it pushes the trachea and heart and collapses the other lung.

-The chest tube placement or thoracostomy is an emergency practiced procedure in most cases because it can lead to a life-threatening situation if not done in time.
+The chest tube placement or thoracostomy is an emergency-practiced procedure in most cases because it can lead to a life-threatening situation if not performed in time.

 “There are relatively few contraindications for chest tube placement.
 The only absolute contraindication being an adherent lung to the chest wall throughout the entire hemithorax.
 However, this stipulation is negated in a clinically unstable patient with a pneumothorax or hemothorax.
 In these situations, chest tubes are done empirically as the full extent of the air or fluid collection cannot be properly assessed because of resuscitative efforts.

 “Serious complications during placement of small-bore tunneled indwelling pleural catheters are rare.
-On multicenter review, the most common complications of small-bore pleural drainage catheter placement include empyema (3%), cellulitis (3%), catheter malfunction (4%), pneumothorax (6%), and catheter dislodgement (2%).
-During treatment of malignant pleural effusions, tract metastases have been reported (4%).
-More catheters were removed due to achievement of spontaneous pleurodesis (47%) than to complications (9%).
-Serious complications including significant postprocedure bleeding, extrapleural catheter placement, and hepatic injury have been reported in nonimage-guided series.”6
+On a multicenter review, the most common complications of small-bore pleural drainage catheter placement include empyema (3%), cellulitis (3%), catheter malfunction (4%), pneumothorax (6%), and catheter dislodgement (2%).
+During the treatment of malignant pleural effusions, tract metastases have been reported (4%).
+More catheters were removed due to the achievement of spontaneous pleurodesis (47%) than to complications (9%).
+Serious complications including significant post-procedure bleeding, extrapleural catheter placement, and hepatic injury have been reported in non-image-guided series.”6

 (1) Chest drainage systems in use.
 Zisis, C., Tsirgogianni, K., Lazaridis, G., Lampaki, S., Baka, S., Mpoukovinas, L., Karavasilis, V., Kioumis, L., Pitsiou, G., Katsikogiannis, N., Tsakiridis, K., Rapti, A., Trakada, G., Karapantzos, I., Karapantzou, C., Zissimopoulos, A., Zarogoulidis, K. & Zarogoulidis, P. Annals Of Translational Medicine.
 2015. http://atm.amegroups.com/article/view/5796/6572